future-architect/vuls/README.ja.md

         [For CentOS] yum update changelog with --skip-broken option -ssh-native-insecure
         Use Native Go implementation of SSH.
-Default: Use the external command
+Default: Use the external command -timeout int
+        Number of seconds for detecting platform for all servers (default 60) -timeout-scan int
+        Number of second for scaning vulnerabilities for all servers (default 7200)
 ```

 ## -ssh-native-insecure option